Active Learning of Deterministic Transducers with Outputs in Arbitrary Monoids: Categorical approach to learning minimal automata

 then only finitely many of the $m_n$'s may not be isomorphisms.
-Dually, $X$ is \emph{$\E$-artinian} if $X^\op$ is $\E^\op$-noetherian in $\C^\op$, that is if every strict cochain of $\E$-quotients of $X$ is finite. \end{defi}
+Dually, $X$ is \emph{$\E^{op}$-n\oe{}therian} if $X$ is so in $\C^\op$, that is if every strict cochain of $\E$-quotients of $X$ is finite.